-All Communications should be addressed to The Eustral Publishing Co., 528 Elizabeth et., Carlton.
-Articles, etc., of any length intended for next issue should be in hand not later than first peet on Monday.
-Short News Items, Coming Events, Wanted, etc., received as late as Wednesday morning.
-Births, Marriages and Deaths, 6d. each Coming Events, 43 words, 6d.; each additional 45 words of fraction thereof, 6d.
-Wanted Advis., xi.
-To insure insertion this most be paid in advance.
+All Communications should be addressed to The instral Publishing Co., 528 Elizabeth et., Carlton.
+Articles, etc., or any length intended for next issue abuild be in hand not later than first poet on Monday.
+Short sws.
+Items, Coming Events, Wanted, etc., received as late as Vednesday morning.
+Births, Marriages and Deaths, 6d. each coming Events, 43 words, 6d, each additional 45 words or action thereof, 6d.
+Wanted Advis., 1j.
+To insure insertion the most be paid in Arange.